ClassZak/PasswordManager/README.md

 Simple password manager for storing encrypted password by OpenSSL library using cipher with key and iv.

+This program uses AES-256-CBC cipher.

+WARNING!!!

+Check the sizes of the key file and iv file to ensure you are using the correct cipher.

 ## 🛠 Dependencies

 1. inih https://github.com/benhoyt/inih